The Importance of Preschool

-A strong prekindergarten program will positively impact a child’s education — and our community’s future.
+Strong prekindergarten programs positively impact a child’s education — and our community’s future.

 Successful students become empowered and engaged citizens.

-These types of citizens have been taught from a young age that they can make a difference and have the power to control their destiny.
+Engaged citizens have been taught from a young age that they can make a difference and have the power to control their destiny.
 They have been taught to care deeply about their culture and their community.
 They know how to solve problems and interact well with others.
 They learn from mistakes and accept responsibility.
-They have been given the self-confidence and critical thinking skills as a child that led them to be successful in grade school, then high school and beyond.
-They want to leave the world a better place — and their world is San Antonio.
+They have been given the self-confidence and critical thinking skills as a child that lead them to be successful in grade school, high school and beyond.
+They strive to better the world around them—and their world is San Antonio.

 My son Jordan loves school and is excited about going to school everyday.
 We are usually the first ones in the door every morning!!